-How much fluid does your family need?
-Read more here: Dehydration in Kids: How to Keep your Baby and Tot Hydrated
+Read more: Dehydration in Kids: How to Keep your Baby or Tot Hydrated

 Is my infant constipated?

-Healthy babies under 6 months are unlikely to experience constipation because they receive adequate hydration and nutrients from breastmilk or formula or a combination.
+Healthy babies under 6 months are unlikely to experience constipation because they receive adequate hydration and nutrients from breastmilk, formula, or a combination.

-- Incorrect preparation of formula.
-Always make sure to add water first, then the formula powder after, so that baby is getting enough fluids and to ensure the formula is not concentrated.
+Incorrect preparation of formula.
+Always make sure to add water first, then the formula powder after so that baby is getting enough fluids and to ensure the formula is not concentrated.15

 Will starting solids cause constipation?

 Firmer, less regular bowel movements are common once your little one starts solid foods (usually around 6 months).

 This is because the digestive track needs time to adapt to digesting.13 Think about it this way: solid foods in equals more solid poops out!